There has been a lot of rumors regarding cannabis link building lately.

-Also, if there’s been a few years since a resource page was created you might not receive any answer from its editor.
+Also, if there have been a few years since a resource page was created, you might not receive any answer from its editor.
 There’s a good chance for it to have been abandoned already.

 - Make sure your content is high quality and resonates well with all the other content on these resources

-- Type in KEYWORD + “Resources” or KEYWORD + “Resource page” in Google search bar.
-Find all the pages that are have many outbound links.
+- Type in KEYWORD + “Resources” or KEYWORD + “Resource page” in the Google search bar.
+Find all the pages that have many outbound links and contain your keywords.

 - Avoid pages where resources seem irrelevant to your niche.
-Good example are governmental bodies which are linking to each other naturally
+A good example are governmental bodies which are linking to each other naturally

 - Avoid local resource pages.

-- Start pitching bloggers through email with a title such as “Useful addition to your resource page” and be short and straightforward with your request.
+- Start pitching bloggers through email with a title such as “Valuable addition to your resource page,” and be short and straightforward with your request.

 - Most bloggers will expect a link back.
-Avoid this at all costs and try to strike a deal that will not include a links back.
-For example you can offer a guest post just so you’re featured on a resource page.
+Avoid this at all costs and try to strike a deal that will not include a link back.
+For example, you can offer a guest post so that you’re featured on a resource page.
 Be flexible and creative!

 Help A Reporter Out